 It’s now possible to do all your banking without ever setting foot in an actual bank.
-Instead, customers visit a banking website, conducting financial transactions online through a computer or mobile phone.
+Instead, customers visit a banking website or download an app, conducting financial transactions online through a computer or mobile phone.
 Virtual banking goes by several names including online banking, Internet banking, remote banking and phone banking.
 While many traditional banks allow customers to conduct some business online as a service, their overall approach remains tied to a physical location, like a branch office.
 The central identity of a virtual bank is electronic.

-Virtual banks issue debit cards and you can order checks as you would from a traditional bank.
-With those tools you can purchase products as you normally would.
+Virtual banks issue debit cards, and you can order checks as you would from a traditional bank.
+With those tools, you can purchase products as you normally would.
 You’ll also have the option of paying your bills online.
 Virtual banks don’t have their own ATMs, so if you need cash you’ll have to use a machine owned by another bank.
 Though virtual banks don’t usually charge ATM withdrawal fees, the owner of the ATM probably will.
 However, your virtual bank may reimburse those fees.
-For instance, Century Bank Direct will reimburse fees up to $20.

 Pros and Cons

 Since virtual banks don’t have to pay for brick-and-mortar locations, they have lower expenses than traditional banks.
 This means they can offer higher interest rates on savings accounts and lower customer service fees.
 Additionally, virtual banks allow customers to conduct business whenever and wherever they want, instead of during established business hours.
 This level of control and convenience is usually attractive to busy customers.
 What users might find unattractive is not having the option of face-to-face interaction or making a cash deposit.